Research themes

 The efficient and safe movement of passengers and goods via air transport is an incredibly important part of the global economy.
 There has been a rapid increase in demand for air transport services, which existing airport and air-space capacity cannot meet.
 CENTRAL researchers are focused on finding ways to unlock this fundamental problem.

-On behalf of private, public and government clients, we are developing models that determine the capacity of the various components of the air transport system, estimating operational impact, making optimum use of available resources, providing efficient solutions for addressing the demand-capacity imbalance, and optimising fleet scheduling and maintenance decisions.
+We are developing models that determine the capacity of the various components of the air transport system on behalf of private, public and government clients.
+Our goal is to estimate the operational impact, make optimal use of available resources, provide efficient solutions to address the demand-capacity imbalance, and optimise fleet scheduling and maintenance decisions.

 A plane in flight